Newlyweds tell of ‘ruined’ Disneyland Paris plans as Eurostar services cancelled

 Ms Benyamin said their “New Year’s plans are cancelled”.

-“We booked another train for tomorrow, we’re just hoping that one doesn’t get cancelled as well because otherwise we’re actually f*****, we don’t know what to do.
-As long as we get to Paris that’s what matters, to get our flight home,” Ms David said.
+“We booked another train for tomorrow, we’re just hoping that one doesn’t get cancelled as well because otherwise we’re actually f*****, we don’t know what to do,” Ms David said.

 Ms Benyamin said: “Now we have to book a hotel to stay for the night here”, as Ms David added: “We’ve got nowhere to stay.”